hunterf2278/sep10-freedom-project/blog/entry02.md

 I had a growth mindset because when I was doing my research, I was frustrated and tired because I wasn't sure what details from the apps I should take notes of.
 I felt like giving up, however, I stopped myself.
 I decided to calm myself down and take a break, go on a little walk, get away from the computer, then come back and continue to persevere through it.
 Once I came back, I sat and thought about just writing down the details I find important from the website.
 Eventually, I finished and was satisfied with my notes and proud of myself.
 I learned that sometimes, all you need is patience and persistence in order to find the answer yourself, instead of just giving up.

 ## Summary:
 I look forward to continuing my Freedom project and eventually creating my own website.
-Though what I am excited for is the chance to  use my own imagination to think of new technologythat can be invented to help writes just like myself, I can't wait!!
+Though what I am excited for is the chance to  use my own imagination to think of new technology that can be invented to help writers just like myself, I can't wait!!

 [Previous](entry01.md) | [Next](entry03.md)